exploratory-io/book/tutorials/text-data.md

 - Extracting and Replacing text
 - Using Basic Regular Expression
 - Separate a text into two columns
+- Separate comma separated text into multiple rows
+- Bring all the text from multiple rows into one row
 - Joining with another data

 # Data